Improve Your Appearance to Boost Self-Esteem

 It’s a fantastic way to play around with your look and have a bit of a switch-up if you’re bored with your style.

 Your skin is pretty much the first thing a person sees when they speak to you.
 If you’re having a bad skin day then it’s always going to make you feel down.
 There’s no real hiding from it, it’s not like your hair where you could cover it with a hat.
 Even foundation won’t cover serious acne or other skin issues very easily.

 Issues with the skin are often a result of underlying problems in the body, often hormonal.
-This means that simple topical washes and over the counter treatments won’t be that effective.
+This means simple topical washes and over-the-counter treatments won’t be that effective.